The Videos

 Soundtrack: Chris Peck

-View from my living room of the intersection below.
-Flowing traffic crawls to a halt as school busses arrive to pick up students after their afternoon release.
+Poem: Scott SilsbeView from my living room window down onto the intersection below.
+Light flowing traffic crawls to a halt as school busses for the nearby high schools emerge to pick up students after their afternoon release.
 The rhythm of the funk style guitar and percussion-based soundtrack created by Chris Peck is in inverse intensity to the movement of the traffic.
+The 3-page poem, Traffic Jam, by Scott Silsbe reflects on time being slowed down, for both those in the cars below and for the overhead observer.